Whether you think you can or you can’t – you’re right.Henry Ford

-From the grade school lie of “Well, I don’t wanna go to the stupid party anyway!” – when you weren’t invited.
+We lied in grade school when we said, “Well, I don’t wanna go to the stupid party anyway!” – when you weren’t invited.

-There are also lies we tell as adults, such as “I love my job” or “We’re doing great!” – when you actually feel like you’re wasting your life in an unfulfilled role or feeling more alone than ever with your significant other.
+We also tell lies as adults, when we say things like “I love my job” or “We’re doing great!” – when you actually feel like you’re wasting your life in an unfulfilled role or feeling more alone than ever with your significant other.

 Sometimes, because we can’t yet envision the steps for getting to where we want to go, we alter our truth.
 We say we’re OK, we’re happy, we’re just fine being where we are.

 Doing this blocks the expression of our truth.